AHRI accredited courses

 - Only applications utilising the 2017 application form will be accepted

-- To submit your completed application you will need your AHRI login details via submit link below.
+- AHRI login details: AHRI login details will be required to submit your application via the portal.
 If you do not have a login, you will need to create one via the same link.

-- Payment of course accreditation fees must be made at the same time that applications are uploaded to the AHRI accreditation online portal.
+- Payment: Accreditation fees must be made at the same time that applications are uploaded to the AHRI accreditation online portal.
+Multiple applications can be submitted and the portal will calculate the price based on the number of applications selected.
 Application fees are as follows:

 Accreditation application fees (incl.
 10% GST)